paulfauthmayer/schemeplusplus/README.md

 ## Wanna Dos

 * curses based interface
-  * text manipulation is not great (can't move the curser left or right except via deleting the current input
+  * text manipulation is atm not great (can't move the curser left or right except via deleting the current input
-  * can't push arrow up to get past input
+  * can't press up to get past input
+  * limited possibilities for visualization
+  * no tab-completion
   * implement whole UI in a curses library could make this a lot more usable
 * new vector data type